South Woodham Ferrers: Bushy Hill

 Bushy Hill is part of South Woodham Ferrers town council area, and lies to the north of the town.
 The west face of Bushy Hill was covered in broad leafed woodland and known locally as "Little Wood".
 "Big Wood", officially named Hawe's Wood and also known as "Bluebell Wood", is closer to Edwin's Hall.
 Later the hill became known locally as "Radar Hill" due to having been visually dominated by a radar testing site.
 This site was operated by a number of the former Marconi companies including Alenia Marconi Systems, and more recently used by BAE Systems to develop various radar technologies, some of which are for military use.
 The site remains in use, but the large dish which earned the hill its nickname has been removed.
 The permissive footpath around the site passes the entrance sign warning of "helicopters landing, danger of radiation" and other such dangers associated with a working radar testing site.
 The inner workings of the site are secured with a gatehouse, anti-climb fencing and a number of CCTV cameras.

 Bushy Hill was also known locally, before Marconi came to use it, as "Landslip Hill", referring to the south face of the hill which has slid away leaving a bare escarpment, clearly visible from the town.

 Transport

 Road

 The town is connected by the A132 to the A130, A127 and other main routes.

 The B1012 goes east to Southminster and Burnham-on-Crouch and the B1418 north to Danbury.

 Rail

 South Woodham Ferrers railway station is on the single-track Crouch Valley Line from Wickford to Southminster.
 The station was originally called "Woodham Ferris", being renamed "Woodham Ferrers" in 1913 before adopting its current name in 2007.

 Ferry

 There was a ferry crossing across the River Crouch to Hullbridge and other destinations.

-Air

-The town is about 10 km (6 miles) away from Southend Airport.